nhayward/book-light-editorial/pages/06.blog/writing-voice/item.md

 In April we shared tips on [Deep POV](https://booklighteditorial.com/blog/dos-and-donts-of-deep-pov).
 Please check them out on, our blog, Twitter (@FromCarly), or Instagram (@BookLightEditorial) to see what it was all about!

 Thanks for reading, writers.
-Keep on writing.
+Keep on writing!